Schwarz Information Criterion Aided MAB for Resource Allocation in Dynamic LoRa System: System Model

 Each ED transmits data at fixed intervals.
 Prior to transmission, it performs carrier sensing on the selected channel.
 If the channel is sensed as available, ED proceeds to transmit using the selected combination of channel, TP, and BW.
 If the transmission is successful, the GW sends an Acknowledgment (ACK) feedback to the ED, and the ED receives a positive reward.
 If no ACK is received, the transmission is considered failed, and the result is reflected in subsequent learning.
 Parameter selection and learning processes are executed in a fully distributed manner on each ED.
 Based on ACK feedback and energy consumption information associated with the chosen parameters, each ED updates its learning policy to maximize both success rate of the transmission and energy efficiency.

 Furthermore, each ED records the presence or absence of ACKs for each transmission and accumulates this as a transmission history.
 In this study, we introduce a mechanism that statistically detects changes in the communication environment based on this history using the SIC.
 When a change is detected, the past learning history is discarded, and the learning process is reinitialized to enable quick adaptation to the new environment.
-To represent the transmission outcomes quantitatively, each ED maintains a binary observation sequence of ACK receptions as follows:
+Each ED maintains $M$ binary observation sequences of ACK receptions, and the $m$-th sequence corresponds to $c_m$ is represented as follows:

-where $s_i = 1$ denotes a successful ACK reception, and $s_i = 0$ denotes a failure.
+where $l$ denotes the length of the $\Omega_{c_m}$, $s_i = 1$ denotes a successful ACK reception, and $s_i = 0$ denotes a failure.
+Let $l_{\max}$ denote the maximum length of each binary observation sequence.
+Historical data prior to $l_{\max}$ are discarded to maintain low memory overhead and real-time performance.
 To analyze temporal variations in communication performance, this sequence is divided into sliding windows of length $W$, shifted by $F$ steps.
-Given the total sequence length $l$, the number of windows $D$ is expressed as
+Given the total sequence length $l$, the number of windows $D$ is expressed as:

 Let $x_d$ denote the number of ACK successes in window $d \in \{1, 2, \ldots, D\}$, and let $p_d$ represent the average ACK success probability within that window.
 These statistics are then used to evaluate the temporal variations in transmission performance and to detect environmental changes.